george-mammen/Learn-To-Code-21/README.md

               ➼ Write a C Program to arrange the elements in ascending order.

               ➼ Write a C program to find the minimum and maximum element of an array.

+Day 18 :

+              ➼ Print the below format :
+                                            1
+                                            1 2
+                                            1 2 3
+                                            1 2 3 4
+                                            1 2 3 4 5  with number of rows taken from user input.

+              ➼ Write a C program to print inverted pyramid of *.